Difference between being confident and arrogant

 From day one, even before I started the university, I have been fighting to overcome my lack of self-confidence.
 Whether you call it impostor syndrome or not, I do not know exactly the psychological reason why that has happened.

 Anyhow, I have found my way to improve it, little by little, to get here and finally be able to share thoughts and feelings, without feeling exposed or afraid of what others think about me.

 As a person with a low profile, I find this topic really important in a teamwork environment.
 Most of the time I even put soft skills over any other technical skills and knowledge.
 And I must say focusing on this aspect of the development environment helped me to do better on a daily basis.

-Giving the fact that I have never considered myself a super-smart person (not a big fan of this stereotype of programmers) I find this situation challenging.
+Given the fact that I have never considered myself a super-smart person (not a big fan of this stereotype of programmers), I find this situation challenging.

-Although I was never mean, with time and experience, I learned how to deal with these situations a lot better, how to pick my own battles; how to always be kind, respectful, and communicate without hurting anybody in the process.
-Be clear about what I am sharing but always giving the space to others to share theirs.
-Especially in an international environment can have a big impact, but that deservers a particular chapter.
+Although I was never mean, with time and experience, I learned how to deal with these situations a lot better, how to pick my own battles; how to always be kind, and respectful, and communicate without hurting anybody in the process.
+Be clear about what I am sharing but always give the space to others to share theirs.
+Especially in an international environment can have a big impact, but that deserves a particular chapter.

 So the best way that I can put the difference I am talking about is the following:

 Confidence is when you have been doing something successfully for quite a while, learning from your mistakes and you build that along the way.
 You do something with a level of security that can be smoothly transmitted to others.
 And from the other side, it is fake confidence and you blindly believe that you are right, with a certain superiority, which can potentially block you from hearing other opinions.